 Covid-19 served to further threaten the progress of D&I in business.
-Women and those of ethnic minority background were significantly more likely to lose their jobs and be made redundant after furlough ended.
+Women and those of ethnic minority backgrounds were significantly more likely to lose their jobs and be made redundant after the furlough ended.

 Although D&I representation varies across industries and sectors, minority voices in tech and IT are particularly: